 Luke, Chapter 7

-Welcome to week seven of Luke/Acts 2020!
-Our structure is the same as week six: 1) I give an introduction to the reading, 2) there's a recording of me reading the chapter, 3) followed by questions & an explanation; 4) I'll post a hymn that you can read if you'd like, and 5) we'll close with a prayer.
-If you have a Bible, open it to Luke, chapter seven.
-If not, you can find Luke chapter seven online.
-Let's get started!
-And if you have questions or thoughts at the end, leave a comment or send me an email.
+Welcome to week seven of Luke/Acts 2020.
+I'm so glad you're here!
+This week our structure is the same as Week Six: 1) I give an introduction to the reading.
+2) There's a recording of me reading the chapter.
+3) Followed by questions and an explanation.
+4) I'll post a hymn that you can read.
+5) And we'll close with a prayer.
+Easy-peasy!
+If you have a Bible, great.
+Open it to Luke, chapter seven.
+If not, you can find Luke chapter seven online here.
+Let's get started.

-1) Introduction: How do you think Theophilus reacted to this Gospel that Luke wrote for him?
-Did he cry when first reading it?
-Did he believe all of it?
-For the most part, or entirely, I bet he did.
-Did he want all of his friends to read it?!
-Did he hold it beside him, while sleeping, for comfort?
-Could he have even fathomed that what he held would make it to us?
-We're reading the same verses Theophilus read!
+1) Introduction: Let's imagine!
+How do you think Theophilus reacted to this Gospel when he first read it?
+Did he cry; was he overcome with emotion?
+Did he believe it?
+I bet he did.
+Did he instantly want all of his friends to read it, too?!
+I wonder if he held it beside himself while sleeping, and could he fathom what he held in his hands would make its way to us?
+After all, we're reading the same verses Theophilus read.
 We're reading it in a different language, sure.
-But nonetheless, we're reading the same content about Jesus.
-Chapter seven is, once again, FULL of words and actions by the Lord.
+But nonetheless, it's the same content about Jesus that we're taking in.
+Chapter Seven, specifically, is FULL of words and actions by our Lord.
 To have seen these things would have been incredible.
-Let's dig in!
+So, let's dig in!

-2) Recording: Here is a recording of Luke, chapter seven.
+2) Recording: Here's a recording of Luke, Chapter Seven.

 luke_7.m4a |

-4) Hymn: Here is a reading of the hymn "Speak, O Lord, Your Servant Listens."
-The lyrics are below if you'd like to read them :)
+4) Hymn: Here's a reading of the hymn "Speak, O Lord, Your Servant Listens."
+The lyrics are below if you'd like to read.

 speak_o_lord_your_servant_listens.m4a |